tradnim/Ai-Discord-bot-chatbot-v0.8/README.md

 ## Setup
 - Replace The Discord bot id
-- Replace The localhost and the model name
+- Replace The localhost and the model name with the lm studio server local host and model name
 ### 1. Prerequisites

 - Python 3.8 or higher